FlamingTempura/pouchdb-undo/README.md

 ###Undo `bulkDocs`

-For bulkDocs, the undoId is returned within the each row of the result (and they will have identical undoIds):
+For bulkDocs, the `undoId` is returned within the each row of the result (and they will have identical `undoId`s):

 ```js
 pouch.bulkDocs([